 Note: all of the below mentioned websites I have personally participated in a beta test or found free software at them.
 Please do not ask me about video game beta information for combat testing.
 Under my NDA with combat testing I cannot disclose beta pictures or beta information and if you wish to know what they are beta testing then either sign-up or visit the website below to see.

 Now that we have established these notes let's look at the list I compiled of some of the top beta testing and free software companies/websites:

 Combat testing ( http://www.combattesting.com ) - combat testing is a video game beta testing website.
 They have a partnership with EA (Electronic Arts) to beta test their games.
 If you really want to beta test an EA video game they are the best place to find a beta for one.
 You must have an internet connection to download games and beta test them.
-Xbox games require Xbox live gold as usual and PlayStation may or may not require such services. combat testing had some financial problems from their facebook page it seems and the website is no more.
+Xbox games require Xbox live gold as usual and PlayStation may or may not require such services.
+Edit: seems an equivilent has been opened up by the owner: http://www.elitetestingservices.com?